RESIDENTIAL LIGHT DISPLAYS

 Maple Avenue, Marietta, GA

-Riley’s Rockin’ Christmas – Riley’s Rockin’ Christmas is a residential light display operating from 6 to 9 p.m., Sunday through Thursday, and 6 to 10 p.m. on Fridays and Saturdays.
-From December 1 through December 31, experience more than 50,000 LED lights synchronized to more than 50 minutes of holiday music including songs from Frozen, Polar Express, and many other holiday movie favorites.
+Riley’s Rockin’ Christmas – Riley’s Rockin’ Christmas is a residential light display operating on a varied schedule from December 1st thru January 1st.
+Experience more than 60,000 LED lights synchronized to more than 50 minutes of holiday music including songs from Frozen, Polar Express, and many other holiday movie favorites.
 Listen to the music from the warmth of your car by tuning in to 101.3 FM on your radio.
+Donations are collected for the Children’s Burn Foundation.
+Please note that this year, not every night is an animated show night.
+Click here to see the show schedule.

 2008 Palladium Drive NW, Kennesaw, GA